-Visit your allergist or ear, nose and throat specialist.
+Visit your ear, nose and throat (ENT) specialist

 If your nasal passages are blocked, a visit to a local allergies or ear, nose and throat specialist may be prudent to make sure you keep nostrils clean.
 This will not only prevent drooling during sleep, but also reduce susceptibility to colds and other respiratory conditions.

 It could be that the antihistamine you use is ineffective, but there are other reasons.
 It could be simple seasonal allergy, like hay fever, but this is something notoriously persistent and aggravating.
 However, food allergies, particularly dairy allergies, might be the root cause.
 Again, the allergy can be due to blocked sinuses caused by overproduction of mucus.
 This means an open mouth and greater potential for drooling.
 A certified nutritionist or allergist will be best to try to solve the problem and maybe even help you with other related symptoms.

 Unfortunately a lot of the things we enjoy can lead to overproduction of saliva and general hindrance to your quality of sleep.
 Whether this is due to a rare case of overindulgence or something more chronic, will depend on your lifestyle.